 Better, perhaps, to say a ‘planet of shit’.

-After all, every living organism on Earth
+After all, every living animal on Earth

 continually excretes its dollops of shit

 – or poo, or faeces or such other word